-2020 has been a challenging year for organizers of public events within our region and beyond.
-Many traditional programs and events were unable to proceed in light of COVID-19 during the 2020 season.
+The last few years have been a challenging time for organizers of public events within our region and beyond.
+Many traditional programs and events were unable to proceed in light of COVID-19 during the 2020 and 2021 seasons.
 Events are now adapting and working within COVID-19 protocols and requirements to deliver their experiences.
 Due to the ever changing and fluid COVID-19 environment, please go to the Special Events Task Force website for the most up to date information on COVID-19 Guidelines for events within the Halifax Regional Municipality.
+It is our understanding that after March 21, 2022, most COVID-19 restrictions will be lifted in the Province of Nova Scotia.
+Please refer to the Provincial website for the current COVID-19 restrictions and guidelines.